 Lapageria rosea 'Caupolican' (Cow-Po-Le-Can)

-'Caupolican' is the named after the 16th century Mapuche Indian chief who lead Indian resistance to the Spanish invaders in Chile, it is also known in Spanish as "Piedras Preciosa" or Precious Stones, My plant came from Berkeley Botanic garden in California,
+'Caupolican' is the named after the 16th century Mapuche Indian chief who lead Indian resistance to the Spanish invaders in Chile, it is also known in Spanish as "Piedras Preciosa" or Precious Stones, My plant came from UC Botanic garden in Berkeley California, and I am grateful to them for the use of the picture below. with a picture of my first flowers below that.

-This took a while to settle down but is now starting to flower well for me, flowers are larger and more flared than a typical seedling red, it also has distintively fat buds
+This took a while to settle down but is now starting to flower well for me, flowers are larger and more flared than a typical seedling red

 The species comes from Chile; the majority of wild plants have cherry red flowers with occasional pale pinks and whites.
 Introduced around 1847.